BattMoTeam/BattMo/Documentation/JOSS/paper.md

-By combining a modular modeling framework with documented JSON-based inputs, tutorials, and interfaces such as the Julia bridge, BattMo provide reproducible battery cell development for research and education.
+By combining a modular modeling framework with documented JSON-based inputs, tutorials, and interfaces such as the Julia bridge, BattMo provides reproducible battery cell development for research and education.
 BattMo has been used in several commercial and non-commercial projects.
 Publications include [@Clark2026] and [@Schmitt2026].
+It has been important for the success of several EU projects, primarily HYDRA (875527) and BATMAX (101104013), where it has been used to model novel LNMO cells, as well as commercial LFP and NMC cells in both 1D and 3D.

 # AI usage disclosure

-This development of BattMo started before AI tools were introduced.
-Therefore only very minor use of generative AI tools were used in the development of this software, including the documentation and the examples.
+Development of BattMo started before AI tools were introduced.
+Therefore only very minor use of AI tools (ChatGPT from OpenAI and Microsoft Copilot) were used in the development of this software.
 AI tools have been used to assist phrasing and conciseness when writing this manuscript.
+In all instances, the authors have reviewed the suggestions and edited them if necessary.

 # Acknowledgements